 Best Term Plan: Financial Stability, Not Tax Benefit

 It is essential to understand that even though there are numerous tax benefits with a plan, the prime criteria should for choosing any term plan should be the conditions including the exclusions and inclusion, rather only using it as a tax benefit instrument.
 The tax benefits for most of the term plans are similar.
 Therefore, here the determining factor should be strictly limited to term plan component, its premium charges, claim settlement ration so on and so forth.
-Browse the website to know more about Life Insurance and the various Term Plans offered by PNB MetLife.
+Browse the website to know more about Life Insurance, Long Term Savings and the various Term Plans offered by PNB MetLife.

 The aforesaid article presents the view of an independent writer who is an expert on financial and insurance matters.
 PNB MetLife India Insurance Co.
 Ltd. doesn’t influence or support views of the writer of the article in any way.
 The article is informative in nature and PNB MetLife and/ or the writer of the article shall not be responsible for any direct/ indirect loss or liability or medical complications incurred by the reader for taking any decisions based on the contents and information given in article.
 Please consult your financial advisor/ insurance advisor/ health advisor before making any decision.